 Raymond Saich OAM - President Australian Pompe Association

 A long-time advocate for sufferers of Pompe disease, Raymond used his position as president of the Australian Pompe’s Association to lobby the federal government to place valuable medication onto the Pharmaceutical Benefits Scheme (PBS).
 It’s for this work that he has been awarded a Medal of the Order of Australia in the Queen’s Birthday Honours List.
+Raymond also has Pompe disease.

 Michelle Hackenberry - NR-CMA

 Michelle Hackenberry is a Nationally Registered Certified Medical Assistant.
 She is the Study Coordinator/Chief Operations Officer with Data Registry Services based in Pittsburgh, PA., a company Michelle and her business partner, Eric Rice, founded in 2014.
+Together with their PI, Dr. Michael Joseph, they recognized a need for registry site availability for those affected with lysosomal storage diseases who were not actively being treated by a physician at a registry site.

 Michelle also is a proud mom to her 3 adult children; two of which are affected by juvenile onset Pompe Disease.